-Soil tests for home lawn and garden settings in Iowa can be submitted to neighboring state universities and private laboratories.
+Soil tests for home lawns and gardens in Iowa can be submitted to neighboring state universities and private laboratories.
 Soil tests are not available from Iowa State University.

 Where can I submit a soil sample for testing?

-Many soil testing laboratories provide soil tests specific to agronomic (field) crops and commercial growers.
-Soil tests for home gardeners and commercial growers are conducted similarly, but when conducted for field crops, the report has recommendations that do not apply to home gardeners.
+Many soil testing laboratories offer specialized soil tests tailored to agronomic (field) crops and commercial growers.
+Soil tests for home gardeners and commercial growers are conducted similarly; however, when conducted for field crops, the report includes recommendations that do not apply to home gardeners.

-Always select a soil testing that provides recommendations for the home garden, lawn, or vegetable garden.
+Always select a soil testing lab that provides recommendations for the home garden, lawn, or vegetable garden.

 Any one of the soil testing labs listed can be selected.
-Compare costs, processing times, location, and/or available services to choose the best lab for you.
+Compare costs, processing times, location, and/or available services to choose the best lab for your needs.

 The following university laboratories provide soil test results for home garden and lawn settings.